Cultivating Thought Leaders for Tomorrow

 Any cancellations and requests for refunds must be submitted in writing via email to teensummit@thehealthmuseum.org.

-Cancellation submitted on or before June 8, 2025, will receive the full tuition refund minus $100 (non-refundable deposit).
-Cancellations submitted after June 8, 2025, will receive 50% of the tuition refund.
+Cancellation submitted by the initial deadline will receive the full tuition refund minus $100 (non-refundable deposit).
+Cancellations submitted after that date will receive 50% of the tuition refund.

 Students who are dismissed from the forum for disciplinary reasons or leave the conference early for any reason are not eligible for a refund.